qetza/replacetokens-task/ReplaceTokens/ReplaceTokensV3/README.md

 - **Send anonymous usage telemetry** (enableTelemetry): if checked anonymous usage data (hashed collection and pipeline id, no file parameter values, no variable values) will be sent to the task author only to analyze task usage.

 ## Data/Telemetry
 The Replace Tokens task for Azure Pipelines collects anonymous usage data and sends them to its author to help improve the product.
-If you don’t wish to send usage data, you can change your telemetry settings through _Send anonymous usage telemetry_ parameter or by setting a variable or environment variable `REPLACE_TOKENS_DISABLE_TELEMETRY` to `true`.
+If you don’t wish to send usage data, you can change your telemetry settings through _Send anonymous usage telemetry_ parameter or by setting a variable or environment variable `REPLACETOKENS_DISABLE_TELEMETRY` to `true`.

 ## Tips
 If you want to use tokens in XML based configuration files to be replaced during deployment and also have those files usable for local development you can combine the [Replace Tokens task](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens) with the [XDT tranform task](https://marketplace.visualstudio.com/items?itemName=qetza.xdttransform):